JoshuaDelosSantos/my-clean-project/documentations/user_stories/iter2_us_07_sp_availability_schedule.md

 # Service provider schedule
-I need to be able to view and list my availability on a schedule so clients know when I am free.
+As a service provider, I need to be able to view and list my availability on a schedule so clients know when I am free.

 ## Priority: 20